Rajeshwari-Rudra/GDP1/README.md

 ## Mission statement
 The main purpose of this treasure hunt game is to develop physical and mental fitness in people.Day-by-day human-beings are becoming lazy due to this COVID-19 pandemic, so by developing these kind of apps one can bring activeness among individuals.

+## Overview of this game

+-- We might want to make an application that can be played on a cell phone.
+The application would urge players to finish a 'mission' by experiencing a particular rundown of areas.
+-- A player would enact one of the areas in the mission.
+To score that area, the client must enter the geographic territory (as controlled by their cell phone).
+Areas might be expressly distinguished (simpler) - or depicted utilizing hints (more diligently).
+The mission may expect areas to be gotten to in a particular request - or in any request as indicated by the journey maker.